ambianic/peerjs-python/README.md

 Initial working prototype completed.
 PeerJS Python is now able to connect over WebRTC DataChannel to PeerJS in the browser and exchange messages.

 -  [x] Complete and test connectivity with signaling server (peerjs-server).
--  [x] Complete and test connectivity with web app peers.
+-  [x] Complete and test data channel connectivity with web app peers.
 -  [ ] >90% code coverage with CI tests.
--  [ ] Release to PyPi.
+-  [ ] Release initial version to PyPi.
+-  [ ] Complete port and test media support.

 ## Related Open Source projects